 About

 Lawner’s articles on France, Italy, and Switzerland have appeared in The Sophisticated Traveler, New York Times Sunday Travel Section, and Food and Wine, accompanied by her photos.
-Her book reviews appear regularly in New York Times Book Review, Philadelphia Inquirer, Los Angeles Time Book Review, etc. She was contributing cultural editor of the national newspaper US/Italia Weekly.
-Her articles on art and exhibitions appear in Art News and other magazines.
-Catalogue essays about contemporary European and American artists have been published by Charta and other houses.
-Her translations have appeared in anthologies and journals such as Penguin Book of Women Poets, Modern European Poets, Yale Italian Poetry, Gradiva, Chelsea, Italian Poetry Journal.
+A voting member of the National Book Critics Circle, her reviews have appeared in NYTBR, Philadelphia Inquirer, LATBR, Brooklyn Rail, and many other venues.
+She had been a contributing cultural editor of the national newspaper US/Italia Weekly.
+Her articles on art exhibitions have been printed in Art News and other magazines.
+Her catalogue essays about contemporary artists are included in books from Charta and other houses.
+Her translations of Italian poetry, published in books and journals such as Penguin Book of Women Poets, Modern European Poets, Yale Italian Poetry, Gradiva, Chelsea, Italian Poetry Journal, continue to appear. in 2013, her translations of Italian poet and film-maker Nelo Risi were included in Journal of Italian Poetry.

 Comments are closed.